-There is no exact and singular definition of an emerging creative artist.
-The Foundation seeks to support those artists who show significant potential, yet are under-recognized.
+Jerome seeks to support those artists who show significant potential, but have yet to be significantly recognized.
 Examples of recognition include exhibitions, critical reviews, commissions, performances, grant awards, residencies, fellowships, publications, and productions.
 The Foundation considers not only the number of these acknowledgements but also timing, size, characteristics, geographic context, and significance.
-References, individuals familiar with an artist's work, are also an important component of the eligibility decision.

-The Foundation engages each artist and arts organization in an individualized manner, addressing how emerging is defined in the context of the program and the organization.
-The Foundation requires full résumés of artists to assess the significance of their achievements and considers many factors in its determination of eligibility.
-The Foundation encourages artists and arts organizations to be specific in their applications about the factors they are using to determine eligibility as an emerging artist.
+The Foundation requires full resumes of artists to assess the significance of their achievements and considers many factors in its determination of eligibility.
+The Foundation encourages artists to be specific in their applications about the factors they are using to self-define as an emerging artist.

 Historically, Jerome has defined emerging professional artists as those who are principal creators of new work, and:

 The Foundation currently is not accepting new applications for the General Program.
 Unless you are a current grantee requesting continued support for a program or project, please do not start an application.
 Contact The Foundation with questions.